Esports Governance and its Failures

 4 | The Future of Esports Governance

-The popularity of esports has risen massively in recent years.
+The popularity of esports has increased massively in recent years.
 With viewership at record highs and the increased amount of available sponsorships, revenue in the industry has risen immensely.
 Increased revenue has allowed more people to work and earn money in the industry.
 More and more publishers seem to want to create esports leagues for their games.
 Overall, the future of esports seems very bright.

-1 | The Most Important Issues in the Esports Industry
+The Most Important Issues in the Esports Industry